-This video walks you through the diagnosis & repair process step by step, including: checking oil level and removing excessive oil the easy way, checking compression, fitting a new carburetor.
+This video walks you through the diagnosis & repair process step by step, including checking the oil level and removing excessive oil the easy way, checking compression, fitting a new carburetor.
 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

-You’ll find useful resources on this page, tips, links to tools, parts and supplies required to complete your repair.
+You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
 White smoke is the drama queen of mower problems, sure it looks bad, but it rarely is.
 The smoke is caused by oil mixing with gas in the combustion chamber.
-As the oil burns it bellows white smoke.
+As the oil burns, it bellows white smoke.

 Excessive oil in the cylinder is usually caused by: